Skip to content

 sivtr run <COMMAND> [ARGS...]

-Runs a command, captures combined output, reports the exit status, and opens the captured output.
+Runs a command, captures combined stdout/stderr, reports the exit status, saves history when enabled, and opens the captured output.

 Terminal window